-This course develops the skills and sense of critical reflection acquired in CLFA: Stage 1.
+This course develops the skills and sense of critical reflection acquired in Stage 1 of the course.
 It provides a framework for those wishing to explore and develop their own fine art practice.
 Emphasis will be on personal development in a supportive environment with continual feedback and evaluation of work produced.

 What will we cover?